Reckless I: The Petrified Flesh: Plot summary

 The group travels to the Goyl city underneath the mountains to rescue Will.
 Valiant makes a deal with Jacob to lead them there.
 An argument in the mountains leads to Jacob and Valiant deciding to leave Clara and Fox behind.
 Valiant manages to smuggle Jacob into the Goyl city.
 Inside the city, a merchant informs Valiant that Will is being held in the Floating Palace high above the mountains.
 Jacob climbs up to it after making himself invisible.

 While Jacob is climbing the Palace Walls, he is attacked and captured, then questioned on the whereabouts of Clara and Fox.
 He is tortured and gives away their location, then passes into a deep sleep.
 When he wakes up, he finds himself in a cell next to a still sleeping Will, waiting to be woken by a kiss from his true love.
 The Dark Fairy arrives with Clara and Fox, who have been found and captured.
 Clara kisses Will, and he wakes.
 He is now completely Goyl, with no trace remaining of Will.

 Will leaves his cell, so that he can protect the Goyl King, and Clara is jailed in the cell next to Jacob, with Fox locked up on the floor above them.
 Later, Valiant appears and rescues them all.
 They leave the city with a biplane.

 On their way back to the tower where the Mirror stands, Jacob decides he will not give up on Will.
 He catches a train to the Empire's capital city, leaving the others to return to the tower on their own.
 Jacob understands that going there is his last chance to kill the Dark Fairy and undo the curse she put upon Will.
 The Goyl King is going to marry the Empress' daughter in order to make peace between the humans and the Goyl.
 Jacob tried to spy on the Dark Fairy and Will in the palace but Will hears him, breaks down the wall, and begins to fight with Jacob.
 The fight is interrupted and Jacob is given an audience with the Empress.
 Jacob tells her that he must kill the Dark Fairy because of his brother and needs her help.
-She sends one of her officials to tell Jacob that the Dark Fairy takes a walk thorough the Palace Gardens every evening, and offers to give him access.
+She sends one of her officials to tell Jacob that the Dark Fairy takes a walk through the Palace Gardens every evening, and offers to give him access.
 That evening, Jacob ambushes the Dark Fairy.
 He touches her and says her true name, which turns her into a tree.
 She then promises that she will turn Will back into his human form, if Jacob allows him to protect the King during the wedding to the Empress' daughter.